SpikeInterface/spikeinterface/doc/sorters_comparison.rst

       For the **best** method, each GT unit is associated to a tested unit that has the **best** agreement_score, independently of all others units.
 Using this method several tested units can be associated to the same GT unit.
+Note that for the "best match" the minimum score is not the match_Score, but the **chance_score** (0.1 by default).

       Here is an example of matching with the **hungarian** method.
 The first column represents the GT unit id and the second column the tested unit id. -1 means that the tested unit is not matched: